International Lottery in Liechtenstein Foundation

-The International Lottery in Liechtenstein Foundation (ILLF) was a government authorised and state controlled charitable foundation that operated Internet lotteries.
-The ILLF pioneered Internet gaming, having launched the web's first online lottery, PLUS Lotto, in 1995 and processed the first online gaming transaction ever.
-The ILLF supported charitable causes in Liechtenstein, many of which support projects in poorer nations internationally.
-The ILLF filed for bankruptcy in September 2011.
+International Lottery in Liechtenstein Foundation (ILLF) was a government authorised and state controlled charitable foundation that operated Internet lotteries.
+The foundation pioneered Internet gaming, having launched the web's first online lottery, PLUS Lotto, in 1995 and processed the first online gaming transaction ever.
+It supported charitable causes in Liechtenstein, many of which support projects in poorer nations internationally.
+ILLF filed for bankruptcy in September 2011.

 Chronology

 In early 1995, executives of London Mall, a British software developer conceived the idea of an Internet lottery.
 A license to run a fixed odds Internet lottery, without international marketing restrictions, was obtained from the Liechtenstein government.
 The International Lottery in Liechtenstein Foundation (ILLF), a charitable foundation, was formed to operate this lottery, then called Interlotto.
-The International Lottery in Liechtenstein Foundation (ILLF) also introduced the first instant scratchcard games on the Internet during this time.
+It also introduced the first instant scratchcard games on the Internet during this time.